dfm/ml-class/README.md

 module in `database/database.py` reads in the dataset and should be easily extensible to other machine learning datasets.

+You can run

+    python hw1.py --help

+to see a list of command line arguments and an explaination of the code usage.

 ## Implementation

 The Perceptron, LinearRegression and LogisticRegression algorithms are implemented